superbad64/OpenArcadePartsList/README.md

 - [Assorted miscellaneous arcade parts](https://github.com/superbad64/MiscArcadeParts) - Random parts I use when designing builds.
 Could be useful (Yours Truly)
 - [Cebollita](https://www.thingiverse.com/thing:6922631) - Adapter to mount a OLED display through a 24 or 30mm button hole (Breakfast Garage Gaming)
 - [Terminal cover](https://www.thingiverse.com/thing:7063132) - When you really want that ugly screw terminal block out of your sight (hduchuy)
-- [Super recessed bat top](https://www.printables.com/model/1221243-recessed-battop-for-sanwa-jlf-joystick) - If you think the same as above, but for more common sticks (RAF)
+- [Super recessed bat top](https://www.printables.com/model/1221243-recessed-battop-for-sanwa-jlf-joystick) - When you don't need *that much* height on top of your shaft (RAF)
 - [Topper display rack](https://www.printables.com/model/1191817-arcade-stick-topper-display) - Be honest, we're all proud of that one topper hand turned by a Tibetan monk out of a several centuries old cedar tree.
 No ?
 Just me ?
 (MoreDoor Gaming)
 - [Snap-in button removal tool](https://www.printables.com/model/82812-sanwa-obsf-30-30mm-snap-button-removal-push-tool) - Lets you remove snap-in buttons without breaking the locking tabs (lucipher)
 - [Neutrik surround](https://www.thingiverse.com/thing:3894623) and [support](https://www.thingiverse.com/thing:4737064/files) - Helps make the Neutrik passthrough a bit more sturdy.
 Also looks good with accent colors (flyingsi77 and techjed respectively)